jrieke/streamlit-analytics/README.md

 - [ ] Pass all settings args in start_tracking and not in stop_tracking
 - [ ] Do not track default values for selectbox, text_input etc. This can probably be done easily if I switch to using `on_change`.
 - [ ] Track unique users -> best way is to use cookies (e.g. with [react-cookies](https://www.npmjs.com/package/react-cookie)) but this probably requires to show a consent form (could also build this in with [react-cookie-consent](https://www.npmjs.com/package/react-cookie-consent))
-- [ ] Enable tracking on widgets created directly from beta_container, beta_expander, beta_columns
+- [ ] Enable tracking on widgets created directly from container, expander, columns
 - [ ] Make a demo gif for the readme
 - [x] ~~Persist results after re-starting app (e.g. database or file, but where should this be saved/hosted)~~
 - [ ] Find an easier alternative to Firestore for saving the data